DigitME2/oee_server/README.md

 ## API

-An external device can change the state of a machine by posting JSON to /api/machine-state-change.
-The payload should be in the format `{"machine_id": 1, "machine_state": 0}`, where state=0 means the machine has gone down and 1 means back up.
+An external device can change the state of a machine by posting JSON to `/api/machine-state-change.` The payload should be in the format `{"machine_id": 1, "machine_state": 0}`, where state=0 means the machine has gone down and 1 means back up.
 Instead of up/down, a specific activity can be provided instead, e.g. `"activity_code_id": 1`, this must match the database ID of an entry from the activity_code table.

-Note that a machine cannot be set to uptime without a job and this will return a HTTP 400 error.
+Note that a machine cannot be set to uptime without a job and this will return a HTTP 409 error.

-An example script using cURL can be found in the example-confs directory
+An example script using curl can be found in the example-confs directory